tttppp/ragl/rules.md

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.

 1.3.5 Three strikes accumulated during the season result in a straight Disqualification from the group stage.
-Disqualified players are cleared of any results in that season and are placed last in their respective group.
+Disqualified players are cleared of any group stage results in that season and are placed last in their respective group.

 1.3.6 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs which decide final standings in Masters.

-1.3.7 In case any division is split into several groups, players finishing in the 1st place in their respective groups take part in Playoffs to decide the division Champion.

 1.3.8 Any required rematches are to be resolved in a week time following the end of the group stage.
 In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
-In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from prize allocations and any following stages of the season.
+In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from any following stages of the season.

 1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can't be defined up until the start of the next season.